 Wow, again over 1000 words and still have not exhausted the subject!
 Well, guess there will have to be a part 3 covering post-processing.

 So what do you guys think?
 How much does photography matter in a sewing blog?
-Do you read blogs more for imagery or content or both?
+Do you read blogs more about imagery or content or both?
 I sometimes think I overanalyse this, as after all, it really is about the clothes we make, right?